ssokolow/rust-cli-boilerplate/README.md

 1. Unless otherwise noted, all optimizations listed above.
 2. Link-time optimization will be enabled (`lto = true`)
-3. Panic via `abort` rather than unwinding to allow backtrace code to be pruned away by dead code optimization.
+3. Optionally (uncomment a line in `Cargo.toml`) panic via `abort` rather than unwinding to allow backtrace code to be pruned away by dead code optimization.

 ### If built via `just channel=stable build-release`: